bornlundi/OTU/README.md

 # OTU
-Major in Mathematics for Science and Industry with a Minor in Finance.
+Double Major in Mathematics and Physics.
 Courses and their Notes.